Financial Aid Satisfactory Progress Policy

 - All classes attempted at all institutions are used in S.A.P. calculations.

 - Remedial classes count as hours attempted and completed but do not affect GPA.
+Remedial classes may not account for more than 30 hours attempted for any Degree Plan.

 - Financial Aid SAP suspension may be appealed.
 The student must submit a Request for Appeal to the Dean of Students at the Weatherford campus or Student Financial Services Officer at Sayre.
 Appeals must explain in detail why the student failed to meet the minimum academic standards, what mitigating circumstances caused the failure and how their situation has improved.